Boisi Center for Religion and American Public Life

 After serving 24 years as President of Boston College—the longest presidential tenure in the University’s history—J. Donald Monan, S.J. assumed the newly created post of Chancellor in August of 1996.
 Prior to joining Boston College in August of 1972, Father Monan held positions as Philosophy Professor, Academic Dean and Vice President at Le Moyne College in New York.
 Father Monan entered the Society of Jesus in 1942 and was ordained to the priesthood in 1955.
 He holds his doctoral degree from the University of Louvain in Belgium.
 He also conducted postdoctoral research at Oxford, Paris, and Munich.
 Father Monan has received more than a dozen honorary doctoral degrees from institutions ranging from Harvard and Boston College to the National University of Ireland.
 He is former chairman of the National Association of Independent Colleges and Universities and of the Association of Independent Colleges and Universities in Massachusetts, served as a director of the Bank of Boston (1976-96), as interim president of the Association of Jesuit Colleges and Universities (1996-97), board member of the Naval Academy Endowment Trust, the Yawkey Foundation, and recently chaired a Visiting Committee on Management in the Courts at the request of the Chief Justice of the Massachusetts Supreme Judicial Court.
 He currently serves on the Board of Directors of The National Mentoring Partnership, of the Massachusetts Mentoring Partnership, of which he served as co-chair from 1992-2001, and of the National Leadership Roundtable on Church Management.
 Father Monan is also a member of the Jesuit Philosophical Association, the Society of Phenomenology and Existential Philosophy, the Society of Ancient Greek Philosophy, and the Massachusetts Historical Society.

-Ourida Mostefai is Associate Professor of French in the Romance Languages & Literatures Department of Boston College.
-She received a Ph.D. and M.A. from New York University, and a Licence de Lettres from the Université de Paris III-Sorbonne Nouvelle.
-Her fields of research include 18th century French literature, Rousseau, pamphlets and polemical literature, and strategies of reading and censorship.
-She is the author of Le Citoyen de Genève et la République des Lettres (2003) as well as numerous articles.
-Professor Mostefai is also the co-editor of Rousseau and l’Infâme: Religion, Toleration, and Fanaticism in the Age of Enlightenment (2009) and Approaches to Teaching Rousseau’s “Confessions” and “Rêveries” (2003).
-She is a past President of the Rousseau Association and has served on the editorial boards of Eighteenth-Century Studies, Eighteenth-Century Fiction, and Studies in Eighteenth-Century Culture.
-She is a member of the editorial team preparing a new critical edition of the Complete Works of Rousseau for Classiques Garnier Publishers.
-In 2009 she was honored by the French National Ministry of Education with the award of Chevalier (Knight) in the Ordre des Palmes Académiques.
+Ourida Mostefai is Professor of French Studies and Comparative Literature at Brown University.
+She received a Ph.D. and M.A. from New York University, and a Licence de Lettres from the Université de Paris IIISorbonne Nouvelle.
+Her fields of research include 18thcentury French literature and philosophy, the French Revolution, and Digital Humanities.
+She is the author of two books on Rousseau (Le Citoyen de Genève et la République des Lettres and JeanJacques Rousseau écrivain polémique) as well as numerous articles on the French Enlightenment.
+Professor Mostefai is also the coeditor of Rousseau and l’Infâme: Religion, Toleration, and Fanaticism in the Age of Enlightenment and Approaches to Teaching Rousseau’s “Confessions” and “Rêveries.”
+She is the President of the Rousseau Association and a member of the editorial team preparing a new critical edition of the Complete Works of Rousseau for Classiques Garnier Publishers in France.
+She has served on the editorial boards of EighteenthCentury Studies, EighteenthCentury Fiction, and Studies in EighteenthCentury Culture.
+In 2009 she was honored by the French National Ministry of Education with the award of Chevalier (Knight) in the Ordre des Palmes Académiques

 Cullen Murphy is the editor-at-large of Vanity Fair magazine.
 He was previously, for two decades, the managing editor of The Atlantic Monthly.
 Before that he was a senior editor at The Wilson Quarterly.
 In addition to his work as a magazine editor, Murphy for twenty-five years wrote the comic strip Prince Valiant, which was drawn by his father, the illustrator John Cullen Murphy.
 Murphy's articles and essays have appeared in many publications, including The Atlantic, where he wrote a monthly column, Harper's, The New Republic, Slate, The New York Times, The Wall Street Journal, Boston Globe, American Heritage, and Smithsonian.
 His books include The Word According to Eve (1998), about women and the Bible; Just Curious (1995), a collection of essays; and Rubbish!
 (1992, with William L. Rathje), an anthropological study of garbage.
 He is currently at work on a book about the Inquisition.